A Universal Separable Diversity: Background and Preliminaries

-At the end of the paper, we will show that the diversity analogue of the Urysohn metric space is neither a diameter diversity nor a Steiner diversity of any metric space.
+The two diversities $\ddiam$ and $\dstein$ are determined purely by their values on pairs of points.
+We will show in the last section of this paper that the diversity analogue of the Urysohn metric space is neither a diameter diversity nor a Steiner diversity of any metric space.
 In particular, it is neither the diameter diversity nor the the Steiner diversity of the Urysohn metric space, even though it has the Urysohn metric space as its induced metric space.